Riesz representation and optimal stopping with two case studies: Introduction

 This problem has been studied extensively over the last decades, see, e.g., \cite{DS,OS,ho,NR,GS,GS2,CI11}, and the references therein.
 However, no explicit description of the optimal stopping set is known so far to the best of our knowledge.
 We remark that in \cite{ho} a closed form solution was presented under certain conditions on the parameters and the optimal stopping time was claimed to be a hitting time of a halfspace.
 Unfortunately, it turned out that this closed form solution is only valid in trivial degenerated cases if the dimension is greater than one, see \cite{CI11} and \cite{NR}.
 Because the structure of the reward function is additive and not multiplicative, there is no hope for such an easy solution in dimensions $d\geq 2$.

 Our contribution hereby is to give an implicit description of the stopping region via an integral equation which has the boundary curve of the stopping region as a unique solution.
-It is seen in Section 3.6 that the equation has a fairly simple form especially in the two-dimensional case.
-In spite of this, we have not yet succeeded in constructing an effective numerical algorithm for solving the equation.
+It is seen in Section 3.6 that the equation has a fairly simple form especially in the two-dimensional case. {We also present an ad hoc numerical metod for solving the integral equation.}

 The optimal investment problem in one dimension and with finite horizon is equivalent with the optimal stopping problem for finding the price of an American put option.
 To characterize the exercise boundary analytically and to develop numerical algorithms for finding it explicitly is an important and much studied topic in mathematical finance with the origin in McKean \cite{mckean65}.
 We refer to Peskir and Shiryayev \cite{PS} pp. 392-395 for a discussion with many references.
-Our main object of interest is an integral equation for the excercise boundary derived at the beginning of the 1990s in the papers by Kim \cite{Kim90}, Jacka \cite{jacka91}, and Carr, Jarrow and Myneni \cite{CJM92}. { See also Myneni \cite{Myneni}, Karatzas and Shreve \cite{KaShreve98}, Peskir and Shiryayev \cite{PS}.} The uniqueness of the solution of the equation was proved by Peskir \cite{Peskir2005_2} using a delicate stochastic analysis involving local times on curves. { The method presented in this paper results to the same equation and} we offer here a proof for the uniqueness based on the uniqueness of the representing measure in the Riesz representation of the value function.
+Our main object of interest is an integral equation for the exercise boundary derived at the beginning of the 1990s in the papers by Kim \cite{Kim90}, Jacka \cite{jacka91}, and Carr, Jarrow and Myneni \cite{CJM92}. { See also Myneni \cite{Myneni}, Karatzas and Shreve \cite{KaShreve98}, Peskir and Shiryayev \cite{PS}, and Pham \cite{Pham1997}, Lamberton and Mikou \cite{Lamberton2008} for the problem with underlying jump diffusions.} The uniqueness of the solution of the equation was proved by Peskir \cite{Peskir2005_2} using a delicate stochastic analysis involving local times on curves. { The method presented in this paper results to the same equation and} we offer here a proof for the uniqueness based on the uniqueness of the representing measure in the Riesz representation of the value function.

-To shortly motivate our approach, recall that a non-negative, measurable function $u$ is called $r$-excessive for $X$ if the following two conditions hold:
+To briefly motivate our approach, recall that a non-negative, measurable function $u$ is called $r$-excessive for $X$ if the following two conditions hold: